hiu-lai/matplotlib-challenge/README.md

 ![Total timepoints by drugs regimen](/Images/Total%20timepoints%20by%20drugs%20regimen.png)

-3. The linear regression equation of
+3. Correlation coefficient and linear regression model for mouse weight and average tumor volume for the Capomulin regimen are;

 i.
-Average Tumor Volume (mm3) = 0.89 x (Mouse Weight (g)) + 22.76
+Average Tumor Volume (mm3) = 0.95 x (Mouse Weight (g)) + 21.55
-       ii.  r-squared of 0.9035
+ii.  r-squared of 0.7089
-   suggest a close to perfect linear relationship between Tumor volume and Mouse Weight.
+r-squared at 0.7089 suggest moderate effective linear regression model.

 ![Scatterplot of ave Tumor Vol and Weight](\Images\Scatterplot%of%ave%Tumor%Vol%and%Weight.png)